eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 ## Power Loss Map

-The power loss map describes the electric motor's power loss [W] as a function of motor speed [rpm] and torque [Nm].
-It is passed to the model using a custom string format which shall be explicated using the following mock power loss map:
+The power loss map describes the electric motor's power loss (in W) as a function of motor speed (in rpm) and torque (in Nm).
+It is passed to the model using a custom string format which shall be explicated using the mock power loss map below.

 |             |     **0 rpm** |  **4000 rpm** |  **8000 rpm** |
 |-------------|---------------|---------------|---------------|